madebycm/pkgflow/README.md

 - You'll need to enter your admin password when installing
 - Selected packages have an `[X]` next to them
 - Everything gets cleaned up automatically - no manual unmounting needed!
+- Package verification is disabled by default for speed (use `--verify` to enable)
+- When processing folders, you'll see the interactive selection menu
+- Quick Action may need to be enabled in System Settings > Extensions > Finder

+## Quick Action Setup

+If the Quick Action doesn't appear after installation:
+1. Open System Settings
+2. Go to Extensions > Finder
+3. Enable "Install with PKGFlow"
+4. The option should now appear when right-clicking `.pkg` files, `.dmg` files, or folders

 ## About